jbakse/compform_notes/content/week_1_tile/index.md

 ## Syllabus Review
 Please review the [syllabus here](../syllabus.html).

-## The Class Blog
+## The Class Sketch Blog

-Our class blog will host your daily experiments and links to content of interest to the class.
+Our class sketch blog will host your daily experiments and links to content of interest to the class.

 # Activity: Class Introductions